sguzmanm/ColombianGovOpenDataVis/react-frontend/README.md

-# Colombian Government Open Data Visualizator
+# Colombian Government Open Data Visualizator Frontend

 This is the frontend for the project: Colombian Government Open Data Visualizator.